mpietrucha/pint/README.md

 ## Usage

-Configure the editor settings as in the example below:
+Configure your editor settings as in the example below:

 ```json
 "languages": {